-Friedrich was interned by the British in 1939 and deported to Canada, departing from Fleetwod, Isle of Man, on the SS Sobieski.
+Friedrich was interned by the British in 1939 and was held in Douglas, Isle of Man, before being deported to Canada, departing from Fleetwood, on the SS Sobieski.

 The Vancouver Holocaust Education Centre has a record of Friedrich's internment in Camp B (Ripples, New Brunswick) in its 'Enemy Aliens - The internement of Jewish Refugees in Canada, 1940 - 1943' webpage - click here